 - 1. EG units covered by Horizon Power's Basic EG Connection Technical Requirements. - 2.
 EG units covered by the technical requirements for medium or high voltage (MV/HV) connected EG's. - 3.
-Electric vehicles, unless the on-board battery storage system is capable of exporting to the LV network and the connection falls within one of the subcategories in Section 1.2 (in which case the requirements shall apply). - 4.
+Electric vehicles, unless the electric vehicle charger being installed has the capability to export electricity into either the Consumer's premises or the Electricity System (in which case the requirements shall apply). - 4.
 Distributed Energy Resources (DER) systems that do not generate electricity, including demand response/demand management systems, unless they impact on the ability of the LV EG connection to meet the Technical Requirements. - 5.
 Off-grid systems such as Standalone Power Systems (SPS), except as described in Section 4.5.2.3.